Utility service coordinator training covering safe excavation planning and supervision

 What the Standalone USC Day Covers

 The 1-day standalone course focuses on the USC-specific content.
-The EUS CAT1 theory is not repeated.
+The EUSR CAT1 theory is not repeated.
 Both a classroom session and a short site practical are included.

 Classroom